H301HistoryHarvest/H301HistoryHarvest/_stories/Networks1.md

 ---
 layout: story
-title: Network analysis in History Harvests
+title: Network analysis to understand an object's sentimentality in context
-exhibittitle: Network analysis in History Harvests
+exhibittitle: Network analysis to understand an object's sentimentality in context
 featureditems:
  - 2019-10-11-0002
  - 2019-10-10-0001